-Mainair Flying School is based at City Airport and Heliport also known as Barton Aerodrome just 5 miles from Manchester city centre and a two minute drive from Junction 11 of the M60.
+Mainair Flying School is based at Barton Aerodrome just 5 miles from Manchester city centre and a two minute drive from Junction 11 of the M60.

-We have a very close working relationship with all at City Airport which leads us to participate in a number of training exercises, activities and training videos with them.
+We have a very close working relationship with all at Barton Aerodrome which leads us to participate in a number of training exercises, activities and training videos with them.

 The airport is an ideal training location offering a wide variety of traffic and aircraft types that we have to share the busy skies with ranging from other microlights, light aircraft, small helicopters, large private helicopters and also emergency services flights that are sometimes operating on life saving missions.
 This helps students develop excellent decision making, risk assessment skills and airmanship.
 The grass runways also allow pilots to develop skills that will allow them to land on short and sometimes soft runways.
 It is often said, "If you can land at Barton, you can land anywhere!"